 - Corroded ground

-- Leak in air intake duct connecting MAP sensor to intake manifold
+- A leak in air intake duct connecting MAP sensor to intake manifold

 - Faulty PCM (rare)